-- o Many people provided their email addresses and had no idea about the meeting - o Property values are affected during the study, not just a decision is made to go forward - o Other studies of bus transportation should be considered - o Rail transportation should be along Hwy 100 or 169, in the meantime we need bus stop locations along the Crosstown highway - o The City Council never should have authorized a study on this without doing a survey - o Studies on property values are only around stations, why no data on property values along the tracks? - o How many households are on or near the line and would be impacted? - o How many accidents on current Minneapolis lines? - o How much crime? - o How many trains will run? - o This appears to be a pre-determined issue by city officials - o Further input needed from residents, not just homeowners along rail line - o Don't study commuter rail but perhaps bike, pedestrian, trolley, other access to light rail
+- Favor further studies population is aging, young people use mass transit, we older residents need it to commute to downtown sites. - o Studying this does not hurt people and provides information to decision-makers - o As a younger city resident and homeowner it makes the city more attractive to have fixed rail - o We must be future-oriented - Other/Questions - Many people provided their email addresses and had no idea about the meeting - o Property values are affected during the study, not just a decision is made to go forward - Other studies of bus transportation should be considered - Rail transportation should be along Hwy 100 or 169, in the meantime we need bus stop locations along the Crosstown highway - The City Council never should have authorized a study on this without doing a survey - o Studies on property values are only around stations, why no data on property values along the tracks? - How many households are on or near the line and would be impacted? - How many accidents on current Minneapolis lines? - How much crime? - How many trains will run? - This appears to be a pre-determined issue by city officials - o Further input needed from residents, not just homeowners along rail line - o Don't study commuter rail but perhaps bike, pedestrian, trolley, other access to light rail